 Traditional yellow bag waste disposal poses a number of issues for busy hospitals.
 From the obvious unpleasantness of carrying the bags around wards and the cumulative storage of waste in central bins, to the hefty paperwork required to ensure compliant removal from your site to keep the Environment Agency happy, the drain on already-stretched resources is considerable – yet avoidable.

-Efficiency is a priority when it comes to HVAC in commercial properties – but right now, your system could play a key role in keeping everyone in your premises safe and healthy.
+Efficiency is a priority when it comes to heating & AC in commercial properties – but right now, your system could play a key role in keeping everyone in your premises safe and healthy.
 Here’s our digest of some of the key industry recommendations to consider when managing the air conditioning in your organisation.

 1. Switch air handling units from ‘recirculation’ to 100% ‘outdoor air’